Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 #### Induction
 1. Prove that $\sum_{i = 1}^{n} i = \frac{n(n + 1)}{2}$ for n ≥ 0, by induction.

-## Chapter 2: Algorithm Analysis
 The **analysis of algorithms** is the process of finding the computational complexity of algorithms.

 [![](./assets/binary_search_vs_linear_search_example.svg)](https://en.wikipedia.org/wiki/Analysis_of_algorithms#/media/File:Binary_search_vs_Linear_search_example_svg.svg)

-<small>For an ordered list of size $n$ (32 in the example above), binary search takes at most $log_2 n$ check steps (5 steps in the example above); while linear search takes at most $n$ check steps (33 steps in the example above).</small>
+For an ordered list of size $n$ (33 in the example above), binary search takes at most $log_2 n$ check steps (5 steps in the example above); while linear search takes at most $n$ check steps (28 steps in the example above).

 ### 🏋️‍♀️ Computational complexity
 The **computational complexity** or simply **complexity** of an algorithm is the amount of resources required to run it.

 Common types of resources include:
-1. ⏳ Time: Time complexity is the computational complexity that describes the amount of computer time it takes to run an algorithm..
+1. ⏳ **Time** — Time complexity is the computational complexity that describes the amount of computer time it takes to run an algorithm.
 When "complexity" is used without qualification, this generally means time complexity.
-2. 🫙 Memory: Space complexity is the computational complexity that describes the amount of memory it takes to run an algorithm.
+2. 🫙 **Memory** — Space complexity is the computational complexity that describes the amount of memory it takes to run an algorithm.
-3. 🎙️ Communication — The necessary amount of communication between executing parties in a distributed algorithm.
+3. 🎙️ **Communication** — The necessary amount of communication between executing parties in a distributed algorithm.

 The computational complexity of an algorithm can be measured only when given a **model of computation**.